algorithmiaio/dev-center/_pages/administration/configuration/configure-aks.md

+---
+categories: admin-panel
+layout: article
-# Configure an Azure Kubernetes Service (AKS) cluster
+title: Configure an Azure Kubernetes Service (AKS) Cluster
+---

 This page contains information for configuring a managed AKS cluster with the appropriate network access for use with [Constellation Distributed Serving](https://training.algorithmia.com/exploring-the-admin-panel/849126).